 Canadian Forces Seek to Build Excellence in Foreign Flight Training

-The Canadian Department of National Defence recently awarded a 22-year, $1.77-billion (USD $1.5 billion) contract to an “Allied Wings” team lead by Kelowna Flightcraft Ltd. of Kelowna, British Columbia, who beat out a competing group led by Bombardier’s military training division in Mirabel, Quebec.
-The long-term contract will provide flying training and support services to the Canadian Forces and international allies.
+In 2005, the Canadian Department of National Defence awarded a 22-year, $1.77-billion (USD $1.5 billion) contract to an “Allied Wings” team lead by Kelowna Flightcraft Ltd. of Kelowna, British Columbia, who beat out a competing group led by Bombardier’s military training division in Mirabel, Quebec.
+The long-term contract will provide primary flight training training and support services to the Canadian Forces and international allies.
 These services will be provided out of the “Canada Wings Aviation Training Centre” in the Southport Aerospace Centre near Portage la Prairie, Manitoba.

 Vectorsite describes the NFTC program: